philnguyen/soft-contract/README.md

-Artifact for "Soft-contract Soft-contract Verification for Higher-order Stateful Programs"
+Artifact for "Soft-contract Verification for Higher-order Stateful Programs"
 =============================================================

 This repository contains the artifact for the research done in the paper